Letztes Update: 30. January 2025

 In the portfolio overview, you can see which securities have been lent, if any have been lent at all.

-In the SaxoTraderGo app, you can see whether securities lending is activated under “Portfolio” and “Securities lending”.
-There you can also see whether and which securities are currently on loan.
-I currently have two ETFs with Saxo Bank and have activated securities lending to try them out.
-So far, however, none of the ETFs have been lent out, which indicates that there is currently no demand for these two ETFs.
+In the SaxoTraderGo app, you can see under “Portfolio” and “Securities Lending” whether securities lending is activated.
+There you can also see if and which securities are currently being lent out.
+I currently have two ETFs with Saxo Bank and have activated securities lending to try it out.
+In half a year, only one ETF has been lent out for just under a month so far.

 Securities lending Collateral